dhimmel/biorxiv-licenses/README.md

 outdated.
 You can [rebuild it
 here](http://mybinder.org/status/dhimmel/biorxiv-licenses).
 Binder uses the [`environment.yml`](environment.yml) in this repository to create a custom Docker image with the environment for this analysis.
+If binder fails to load, check the [system status](http://mybinder.org/status/) and [gitter](https://gitter.im/binder-project/binder) before opening an issue here.

 ## Environment